Today's Monday • 25 mins read

 - What upsets us mostly is our interpretation of an event, not the actual event.

-Epictetus says it tersely:
+Epictetus said it tersely:

 It’s not things that upset us but rather our opinions about them.